Do you need to write a white paper—or anything else—to be used in different languages?

 Writing for translation tip #3:

-By the same token, avoid idioms or metaphors that we take for granted in North America.
+By the same token, avoid idioms or metaphors that we often take for granted in North America.

 On the other hand, if your translator tries to find another metaphor, they may miss the bull’s eye… or even turn over the apple cart.